Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Introduction

 \section{Introduction}

-A key objective of 5G-and-beyond wireless networks is to support ultra-reliable, low-latency communication (URLLC) services.
-URLLC can be applied to mission-critical sensing and control in many domains.
-In real-time augmented vision, for instance, wireless networks can enable the fusion of real-time video streams from spatially distributed cameras to eliminate the line-of-sight constraint of natural human vision and thus enable seeing-through obstacles \cite{gosain2016,Zhang:pktRT}.
-In industrial automation, wireless-enabled mobile, pervasive, and reconfigurable instrumentation and the significant cost of planning, installing, and maintaining wired network cables have made wireless networks attractive for industrial monitoring and control; machine-type-communication for real-time sensing and control has also become a major focus of 5G wireless network research and development \cite{shariatmadari2015}.
+Wireless networks such as 5G-and-beyond cellular systems are increasingly being explored for mission-critical sensing and control applications~\cite{Saad2020:6G-vision}.
+In real-time augmented vision, for instance, such wireless networks could enable the fusion of real-time video streams from spatially distributed cameras to eliminate the line-of-sight constraint of natural human vision, enabling see-through functionality regarding obstacles~\cite{Saad2020:6G-vision,gosain2016,Zhang:pktRT}.
+Furthermore, in industrial automation, the significant cost of planning, installation, and maintenance of wired fieldbus solutions have made wireless networks attractive for monitoring and control.